December 2/3/4, 2022, Adam Concert Room, New Zealand School of Music

 Prize money (in NZ dollars)

-2 X $200 Prize(s) for the best performance of a New Zealand work (incl audio/visual recording)
+2 X $200 Prize(s) for the best performance of a New Zealand work (plus audio/visual recording)

 The NZCG Competition is an international competition, no entry restrictions other than the age requirements indicated below.

-- 1st round: 5-7 minutes free choice programme
+- 1st round: minimum 5 to maximum 7 minutes free choice programme

 - Final round: 8-10 minutes (can repeat all music from the first round)